Bilt launches first-ever transfer bonus to Japan Airlines for Rent Day

 Earning with Walgreens

 One of my favorite ways to earn Bilt points is through Walgreens.
-Thanks to Bilt’s partnership, you’ll earn 2 points for every dollar you spend on Walgreens-branded products, and 1x on everything else in the store.
+Thanks to Bilt’s partnership, you’ll earn 2 points for every dollar you spend on Walgreens-branded products, and 1x on everything else in the store — as long as you pay with a card linked to your account, or use a phone number tied to your Bilt account at checkout.
 That's on top of any rewards you earn from your credit card.

 Earning by dining out

 Bilt Dining is another great way to rack up bonus points, with over 20,000 partner restaurants across the country.
 Depending on the restaurant, Bilt members can earn 2 or 3 extra points for every dollar you spend when dining out.
+Just make sure to pay with a linked credit or debit card.

 Find local restaurants with Bilt Dining